MetaMask/metamask-docs/wallet/how-to/connect/detect-metamask.md

 :::caution Important
-MetaMask supports [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963), which introduces an alternative discovery mechanism to the `window.ethereum` injected provider, enabling dapps to support [wallet interoperability](../../concepts/wallet-interoperabilty.md) by discovering multiple injected wallet providers in a user's browser.
+MetaMask supports [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963), which introduces an alternative discovery mechanism to the `window.ethereum` injected provider.
+This alternative mechanism enables dapps to support [wallet interoperability](../../concepts/wallet-interoperabilty.md) by discovering multiple injected wallet providers in a user's browser.
 We recommend [setting up SDK](../connect/set-up-sdk/javascript/index.md), which supports EIP-6963 by default.
 :::